Webtech87/Exercise_1/README.md

-# Exercise_1
-Length of Last Word
+# Exercise_1 : Last Word Length Test

+Problem
+Given a string with words separated by spaces, find the length of the last word.

+Test Cases

-Example 1:
+Input Example	Output

-Input: s = "Hello World"
+"Hello World"	5
-Output: 5
-Explanation: The last word is "World" with length 5.

-Example 2:

-Input: s = "   fly me   to   the moon  "
+" fly me to the moon "	4
-Output: 4
-Explanation: The last word is "moon" with length 4.

-Example 3:

-Input: s = "luffy is still joyboy"
+"luffy is still joyboy"	6
-Output: 6
+"Python"	6
-Explanation: The last word is "joyboy" with length 6.
+"a "	1
+" test case "	4

+Note: Words may be separated by multiple spaces, and the string may have leading/trailing spaces.